OpenCLIM/flood-impacts-workflow/docs/flood-impacts-workflow.md

 multiple event return periods.
 Future scenarios can be simulated using event uplifts and adaptation measures reviewed.
 The workflow is available on DAFNI here.
 The source code is available on GitHub for the CityCAT and Flood Impacts models.

-## CityCAT Hydrodynamic simulation
+## CityCAT hydrodynamic simulation
 The CityCAT DAFNI model wraps the Windows binary executable CityCAT.exe in a Python script which pre-processes input data and post-processes output data.
 The Windows emulator Wine is used to run CityCAT on Linux.
-The source code for CityCAT itself is not publicly available, however the code used to create the Docker image can be accessed here.
+The source code for CityCAT itself is not publicly available, however the code used to create the Docker image can be accessed [here](https://github.com/OpenCLIM/citycat-dafni), along with further documentation.

 ### Input Data
-The following are default datasets and can be replaced
+The following are default datasets and can be replaced if required.

 #### OS Terrain 5
 The DEM is extracted from OS Terrain 5 which is a corrected digital surface model of the UK with 5m resolution.
 The